clicon/clixon-docs/quickstart.rst

 First, the container is started with the backend running:
 ::

-  docker run --rm --name hello -d clixon/clixon clixon_backend -Fs init
+ $ sudo docker run --rm -p 8080:80 --name hello -d clixon/hello

 Then a CLI is started
 ::